ahuarte47/geojupyterlite/README.md

 🚧 WORK IN PROGRESS 🚧

-A JupyterLite distribution for performing Data Science and analyzing Geospatial data through Notebooks.
+A JupyterLite distribution for Data Science and Geospatial data analysis through Notebooks.

 You have at your disposal a selection of highly popular Python packages for your experiments, including `Numpy`, `Scipy`, `scikit-learn`, `(Geo)Pandas`, `shapely`,`pyproj`, `rasterio`, `fiona` and `DuckDB`.
 These powerful tools are ready for immediate use, enabling you to efficiently perform a wide range of data analysis, machine learning and Geoprocessing of datasets.